irisa-janiii/irisa-janiii-enterprise-software-infrastructure-project/README.md

 ## Description

 The Bookstore Management Web App is a modern and feature-rich application that simplifies the complexities of bookstore management.
-Whether you're a small independent bookstore or a larger establishment, this app offers a seamless experience for handling your book-related operations.

 Key features include:

-- **Inventory Control:** Easily manage your book inventory, add new books, update quantities, and track stock levels.
+- **Inventory Control:** Easily manage book inventory, add new books, update quantities, and track stock levels.

 - **Sales and Purchases:** Record sales transactions, manage purchases, and keep a detailed history of all financial transactions.